davidmalcolm/gcc-python-plugin/docs/basics.rst

 http://gcc.gnu.org/onlinedocs/gccint/Plugins.html

-You can invoke a Python script like this:
+Once you've built the plugin, you can invoke a Python script like this:

 .. code-block:: bash